 - Cream cheese should be brought to room temperature before beginning to create the mousse.

 - Peanut butter: So many choices for peanut butter!
-Use your choice of chunky or creamy – I prefer texture in the mousse so I usually use chunky peanut butter (my favorite is Smucker's All Natural Chunky).
+Use your choice of chunky or creamy - I prefer texture in the mousse so I usually use chunky peanut butter (my favorite is Smucker's All Natural Chunky).
 Be sure to mix the peanut butter well if using natural peanut butter so the oil and peanuts are homogenous.

 - Check out my Peanut Butter Crust recipe if you would like more information making the crust.
-Its an easy crust to create and I also use this for chocolate cream and banana cream pies.
+It's an easy crust to create and I also use this for chocolate cream and banana cream pies.
 You may use a purchased chocolate or graham crust if you prefer a no-bake peanut butter pie.

 Peanut Butter Mousse